 It’s important to tidy, refresh and declutter every space in your home before potential buyers start dropping by.
 However, you shouldn’t just think about the condition and decor of each of the rooms – you also need to consider the way in which they are being sold.
 If you have an office space, why not rebrand it as another bedroom?
 Are there any exciting features such as walk-in closets or smart storage solutions?
 Be sure that you mention these things when putting your house up for sale.
 They’ll look great in the brochure.

 Individuals seeking the perfect new home will always take a look at the current state of your property’s security.
 To set minds at ease, why not invest in smart cameras, doorbells and locks?
 These gadgets allow remote access, so you can use your smartphone to check who’s at your door and have a conversation with them, or unlock your door from any location to let early visitors in.
+An example of these would be the Nest doorbell or the Vivint doorbell cameras.
 You can also set up motion-activated security cameras to send a notification to your device whenever they are triggered – and you’ll be able to remotely access a live stream at any time to check out what’s going on.